-In a separate bowl, whisk or sift together the flour, soda and spices.
+In a separate bowl, whisk or sift together the flour, soda, salt and spices.
 In 3 additions, add it into the butter mixture.
 I do this by hand to avoid overmixing the dough, which toughens the cookies.
 When almost all of the flour is incorporated, toss in the chopped ginger and mix to combine.

 Tear off a pice of parchment paper, about 12" long.
 Plop the dough into the center of it and shape it into a log.
 Once it's shaped, sprinkle the Turbinado sugar over the log and roll it back and forth to coat.
 Wrap the log in the parchment.
 Place on a cookie sheet.
 Place in fridge for at least an hour.
 At the last half hour, preheat the ov to 350.

 When the dough is chilled, take it out of the fridge and unwrap.
 Slice into 1/4" thick slices and place on a cookie sheet lined with Silpat or parchment.
 They will spread a bit.
 I think I get 15 cookies per sheet?
 I can never remember.

 Bake till the edges are just starting to go goldenish.
 I never time, because suggested times are meaningless when it comes to cookie baking, in my opinion.
 The tops will start to crackle a bit, and the edges will round nicely like this: